 The Company is exposed to foreign currency risk on fluctuations related to cash, receivables and accounts payable and accrued liabilities that are denominated in a foreign currency, which is currently only United States dollars.
-However, management believes the risk is not currently significant as less than 0.1% of the Company's financial assets and none of its liabilities as at October 31, 2013 are denominated in United States dollars.
-There are no active operations in the US, with the exception of patent prosecution and maintenance costs, which are estimated at approximately US\$200,000 (2012 - US\$200,000) annually in aggregate.
-A strengthening of the US dollar against the Canadian dollar by 1% would cost the Company approximately an additional \$2,000.
+However, management believes the risk is not currently significant as less than 0.1% of the Company's financial assets and 17% of its liabilities as at October 31, 2014 are denominated in United States dollars.
+There are no active operations in the US, with the exception of patent prosecution and maintenance costs as well as consulting fees, which are estimated at approximately US\$400,000 (2013 - US\$200,000) annually in aggregate.
+For the year ended October 31, 2014, a strengthening of the US dollar against the Canadian dollar by 1% would cost the Company approximately an additional \$4,000 (2013 - \$2,000).